Lutando/docs-oxd/sources/framework/ruby/index.md

 # oxd Ruby On Rails Demo site

-The following documentation shows how to configure the Ruby on Rails framework to use oxd for authentication.
+The following documentation shows how to configure Ruby on Rails apps to use oxd for authentication.

 ## Deployment